 "It uses the polarity of Truth and Faith to model a way of grappling with paradox that alters consciousness and expands ones capacity to hold complex truths.
 It demonstrates how to extract the energy locked inside a paradox and channel it toward growth and change."

-(Don't worry, they're very short videos of around 7-12 minutes, and VERY enlightening!)
+(Don't worry about needing to invest a lot of time; they're very short videos of around 7-12 minutes, and VERY enlightening!)

 May we only hear good news from now on!